PoeMadara/AI-BigData-Project/README.md

 - Type in simple queries or greetings to receive responses based on predefined keywords.
 - To stop the chatbot, type 'exit', 'quit', or 'stop'.

-**Example Keywords and Responses**:
-- 'hello': 'The true power lies within the darkness.
-What do you seek?'
-- 'how': 'To achieve peace, one must embrace the shadows.
-How can I assist you?'

 **Code**:
 [Rule-Based Chatbot - Level 0](https://github.com/PoeMadara/AI-BigData-Project/blob/main/Level%200/Rule-Based%20Chatbot%20-%20IA%20Level%200.py)